wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

-= 2.3.11 =
-* Fixed issue introduced in 2.3.10 where First Name and Last Name checkboxes don't stay checked in the Legacy Form Widget

 = 2.3.10 =
 * Form Designer Updates: